Battle of Bazentin Ridge: Reserve Army

 From the positions occupied during the day, an advance from the left side of Bazentin le Petit Wood, along the second position trenches towards Pozières, offered the possibility of an attack from three sides.
-The 10th Cheshire tried a daylight attack on Ovillers but was repulsed by machine-gun fire and the 1/7th Royal Warwick (48th (South Midland) Division), tried to exploit the success of the 3rd Worcester but failed.
-The Cheshire attacked again at 11:00 p.m. and captured the objective but casualties were so great that they had to withdraw.
+The 10th Cheshire tried a daylight attack on Ovillers but was repulsed by machine-gun fire and the 1/7th Royal Warwick [48th (South Midland) Division], tried to exploit the success of the 3rd Worcester but failed.
+The Cheshire attacked again at 11:00 p.m. and captured the objective but suffered so many casualties that they had to withdraw.
 At 2:00 a.m. on 15 July, the 25th Division attacked Ovillers again, this time from the north-east, east and south, with the 32nd Division attacking from the south-west but the garrison repulsed the attack.
 German attacks on the Leipzig Salient were defeated and during the night, the 32nd Division was relieved by 144th Brigade of the 48th (South Midland) Division.
 At 1:00 a.m. on 16 July, the 143rd Brigade (under the command of the 25th Division) attacked from the north-east, the 74th Brigade of the 25th Division and the 144th Brigade attacked from the east and south.
 During the evening the last Germans in the village surrendered and 128 men of II Battalion, RIR 15 and the Guard Fusilier Regiment were taken prisoner.
 The 145th Brigade, 48th (South Midland) Division took over and another 300 yd of trench was captured on 17 July.